Skip to content

 Homes By J Anthony Listed by qilin Ransomware Group

-On June 18, 2026, the qilin ransomware group added Homes By J Anthony to its leak site, confirming that internal files had been exfiltrated from the real estate company during a ransomware attack.
+On June 18, 2026, the qilin ransomware group added Homes By J Anthony to its leak site, claiming that internal files had been exfiltrated from the real estate company during a ransomware attack.

 Public reporting indicates the incident involves internal files stolen from Homes By J Anthony, a firm that handles property transactions, client contracts, and financial documentation.
 The qilin leak site lists the company as a victim, though the exact number of affected individuals remains unknown.
 Available reporting describes the data as business records rather than a customer database, yet such files frequently contain names, addresses, phone numbers, email addresses, dates of birth, Social Security numbers, and banking details of home buyers, sellers, and vendors.